berbiche/metacortex/README.md

 - `nix` - NixOS package source managed using Niv
 - `roles` - Contains definitions of specific roles a `host` can have

+## Commands

+Usage of the provided `shell.nix` using either `nix-shell` or `lorri` is recommended.

+The NIX_PATH environment variable is modified to add a custom root path for use with imports.

+### Deploy

+TODO

 ## Things to Learn

 My roadmap to making a good use out of NixOps